rspamd/rspamd.com/doc/quickstart.md

 3. An embedded map like `map = ["foo bar"];` or `map = ["foo 1", "bar b", "baz bababa"]` or `map = ["192.168.1.1/24", "10.0.0.0/8"]`
 4. A fully decomposed object with lots of options

-For the second option it is also possible to have a composite path with fallback:
+For the second option it is also possible to have a composite path with a fallback:

 ~~~ucl
 exceptions = [